RagnarB83/ash-documentation/docs/workflows-examples.rst

     print("Workflow done!")

-The manually defined workflow above is a bit verbose and can of course also be more conveniently run like below where we use the
+The manually defined workflow above is rather verbose and can of course also be more conveniently run like below where we use the
 **confsampler_protocol** function (see :doc:`crest-interface`), that takes as input the ASH fragment and 2 levels of ASH theories to be used for geometry optimizations and high-level singlepoint energies.

 .. code-block:: python